Digital Command Control: System components

+Configuration variables

+A configuration variable (CV) is an 8-bit value stored in a decoder's non-volatile memory.
+Each CV allows the user to configure or view one or more aspects of the decoder's function.
+Programming CVs are the primary way through which a user can customize and adapt a decoder to their use.
+Such customizations include motor PID coefficients, voltage-to-speed mapping, lighting effects, function output mapping, sound effects, sound volume, and various other behaviours.
+Command stations typically provide facilities for programming CVs using a throttle.
+The only CVs that are absolutely standardized (by NMRA S-9.2.2) are CV1 for the decoder address, CV7 for the decoder version as determined by the manufacturer, CV8 for the manufacturer ID as assigned by the NMRA, and typically, CV29 for basic movement configuration.
+All other CVs are either recommended or optional at the manufacturers discretion.

 Communication protocol

 A sequence of 7 bits encoded with DCC.
 Note the peak-to-peak voltage is constant and thus does not carry information.
 Note the given values of time are for each half-cycle of a square wave.

 The electrical waveform sent to the decoders (typically along the model railway track) serves as both a digital signal and carrier of electric power.
 The power carried is the peak-to-peak voltage multiplied by the current.
 The voltage is specified by the NMRA to be based on the modelling scale.
 The data is encoded via frequency modulation by varying the period of individual square waves.
 A binary 1 is represented by a 116 μs nominal period (duration), while a 0 is represented by a 200 μs nominal period.
 These 0 and 1 bits form packets which contain a preamble, the recipient decoder's address, an instruction, and a checksum.
 As such, the digital signal is encoded entirely in time and is completely independent of the waveform voltage.
 As there is no long-term polarity in the waveform, direction of travel of a DCC vehicle is independent of the instantaneous polarity between the rails, as it would in conventional DC operation.
 There is no ground reference in the DCC signal, and as such, either rail may be used as a reference to the other.
 Additionally, this means that a square wave beginning with a rising edge is interpreted identically as a square wave beginning with a falling edge, because the digital information is carried within the period of the wave.